CD/DVD or Disk Problems? How to Fix Problems Caused by Filters

 > Filters intercept (and can alter) the I/O data stream between a Windows application and a hardware device

-- Don't always work well with all existing device drivers and hardware
+- Don't always work well with existing device drivers and hardware

-- Don't always work well with each other
+- Don't always work well with other 3rd party filters

 - Plus